NicoleQueen/git-workflow-remote-branches/README.md

 we can type `git branch -a`.
 It should no longer exist in the list of remote branches.

-## Demonstrate Fetching and Updating the Local Branch
+## Fetch and Update the Local Branch in One Step

 You might think that fetching (to update the cache) and then merging (to pull the changes into the local tracking branch you're on) is an unnecessarily two-step long process.